scds/text-analysis-2/tuning.md

 <hr />

+### **5.6.** Test the *EntityRuler* rules

-**5.7.** Lastly, we will print the named entities within the paragraph and visualize them with the displaCy server to verify our work.
+Lastly, we will print the named entities within the paragraph to verify our work.
 We can reuse the code from our ner.py script:

 ```
 # Print named entities